The Legends and History of Gasparilla, One of Tampa’s Most Treasured Traditions

 Where did the idea for Gasparilla come from?

-The idea grew out of the desire to make the city’s annual May Day parade a bit more lively.
+The idea grew out of the desire to make the city’s annual May Day parade a bit livelier.
 Louise Francis Dodge, the Society Page editor for the Tampa Morning Tribune, discussed this need with George Hardee, a New Orleans-born engineer with the US Army Corps of Engineers.
 He suggested a Mardi Gras-style event but have the participants dress as pirates.
 He gathered 50 young men and formed Ye Mystic Krewe of Gasparilla.
 Hardee and a few others enhanced an existing story about a pirate named Gaspar and basically created the Gasparilla we know today.
 The first parade of pirates was on horseback, with the pirates “invading” the 1904 May Day parade.

 What is Gasparilla’s significance and why do we still celebrate it?